 Every client needs one always-open TCP connection to the server, which consumes a single file handler.
 If the number of file handlers currently open exceeds the maximum number of files that jabberd is allowed to use, jabberd queues the requests, and refuses connections.

-To resolve this issue, you can increase the file limits for jabberd by editing the /etc/security/limits.conf configuration file and adding these lines:
+To resolve this issue, you can increase the file limits for jabberd by editing the jabber soft nofile 5100 jabber hard nofile 6000

+/etc/security/limits.conf configuration file and adding these lines: